-Calamari’s Thanksgiving Dinner for the Homeless presents a service opportunity for all members of the MPS community.
-Students gather all the makings for a Thanksgiving meal complete with the dinnerware and help prepare and serve the meal to more than a thousand homeless from our community on Thanksgiving Day at Calamari’s.
+Calamari’s Thanksgiving Dinner for those in need presents a service opportunity for all members of the MPS community.
+Students gather all the makings for a Thanksgiving meal complete with the dinnerware and help prepare and serve the meal to more than a thousand guests from our community on Thanksgiving Day at Calamari’s.
 Student leaders arrange the funding and schedule all of the helpers.
-This has become a holiday tradition for many of the MPS families.
+This has become a holiday tradition for many MPS families.

 Chrysalis is the award-winning literary and art magazine for Mercyhurst Prep.
-Members collect prose, poetry, art and photographs from Lakers and select the best of the works for publication.
-They develop a theme, edit works, design the format and layout, publish and distribute the magazine.
+Student members collect prose, poetry, art, and photographs from Lakers and select the best of the works for publication.
+They develop a theme, edit works, design the format and layout, publish, and distribute the magazine.

-Concert Choir is a performing arts club and class designed for any Laker with the desire and the discipline to sing challenging vocal repertoire.
+Concert Choir is a performing arts club and classes designed for any Laker with the desire and the discipline to sing challenging vocal repertoire.
 Music preparation includes performances at Mercyhurst Prep and in the community.
-Every other year, the choir travels to Orlando to perform at Walt Disney World.
+Every other year, the choir travels to Orlando, Florida, to perform at Walt Disney World.

 Critical Concerns is a service organization whose purpose is to educate MPS Lakers about injustices in our community and our world and to provide support to groups that strive for peace and justice.